jopemachine/alfred-simple-email-fetcher/README.md

 Fetch and show emails on `UNSEEN` state from registered accounts.

+### emc

+Fetch and show emails on `UNSEEN` state from registered accounts.

+`emc` doesn't fetch and cache email's html body, So it could be faster than `emu`.

 ### emau

 Select one provider and fetch only the account's `UNSEEN` emails.